leolivier/auto-po-lyglot/README.md

 ## Install from sources
 1. Fork the repo:
    `git clone https://github.com/leolivier/transpo.git auto_po_lyglot`
-1. cd to the auto_po_lyglot folder:
+1. cd to the auto_po_lyglot folder and install the package and its dependencies:
-   `cd auto_po_lyglot`
-1. Install the dependencies:
-   `pip install -r requirements`
-1. check if po_main.py is executable otherwise:
-   `chmod a+x po_main.py`
+   `cd auto_po_lyglot && pip install .`

 # Configuration
 auto_po_lyglot uses a mix of command line arguments and `.env` file to be as flexible as possible;

-Most parameters can be given directly on the command line, but you can put in a `.env` file all parameters that don't change very often and use the command line only to override their values when needed.
+Most parameters can be given directly on the command line (if not using the UI version), but you can put in a `.env` file all parameters that don't change very often and use the command line only to override their values when needed.

 ## `.env` file
 The `.env` file can be created by copying the `.env.example` file to `.env`: